-vii) Train Operator Liaison Officer (TOLO): The person appointed by a railway undertaking as their lead representative at an incident site.
+Train Operator Liaison Officer (TOLO): Person appointed by a railway undertaking as the lead representative of all those railway undertakings affected by the incident.

-Part 4 Appointment, training and competency of TOLOs
+3 Appointments, training and competency of TOLOs

-4.1 Nomination of TOLO
+3.1 Nomination of TOLO

-- 4.1.1 The appointment and role of the TOLO are set out in RIS-3118-TOM and GOGN3518 Guidance on Incident Response Planning & Management. - 4.1.2 Nomination for assessment and certification as a TOLO should be based on an underpinning qualification of: - i) Driver or Guard Rule Book competencies, including certification in Personal Track Safety. - ii) Managerial experience in train operations and evidence of leadership and initiative skills and the ability to make critical decisions. - iii) Understanding of the requirements for providing adequate support and assistance to passengers in the event of an incident, ensuring their needs and welfare are properly addressed. - iv) Understanding of the command and control structure within the rail industry and the wider responding community such as the emergency services. - 4.1.3 All railway undertaking personnel when accessing Network Rail infrastructure on a routine or emergency basis must adhere to the requirements of the Railway Group Modular Rule Book.
+The appointment and role of the TOLO are set out in RIS-3118-TOM.

+Nomination for assessment and certification as a TOLO should be based on an underpinning qualification of:

+- i.
+Driver or Guard Rule Book competencies, including certification in Personal Track Safety. - ii.
+Managerial experience in train operations and evidence of leadership and initiative skills and the ability to make critical decisions.

+All railway undertaking personnel when accessing Network Rail infrastructure on a routine or emergency basis must adhere to the requirements of the Railway Group Modular Rule Book.

-4.2 Preparation for TOLO responsibilities
+3.2 Preparation for TOLO responsibilities

-- 4.2.1 Indicative TOLO activities and responsibilities are set out in GOGN3518.
-It is recommended that persons nominated to act as TOLO undertake training for the role prior to initial assessment of competence and later to maintain the currency of their competence. - 4.2.2 Simulation of the role is recommended to maintain and enhance competency through participation in table top and live emergency exercises.
+Indicative TOLO activities and responsibilities are set out in RIS-3118-TOM.
+It is recommended that persons nominated to act as TOLO undertake training for the role prior to initial assessment of competence and later to maintain the currency of their competence.

+Simulation of the role is recommended to maintain and enhance competency through participation in tabletop and live emergency exercises.

-4.3 Competence assessment
+3.3 Competence assessment

-- 4.3.1 Appendix A of this Guidance Note contains the recommended standards of competence, as developed by railway undertakings and validated by the Railway Group, for providing a systematic and consistent approach for the generic training of TOLO responsibilities. - 4.3.2 It is recommended that recertification of TOLOs is undertaken every two years.
+Appendix A of this Guidance Note contains the recommended standards of competence, as developed by railway undertakings and validated by the RDG Train Operator Emergency Planning Group, for providing a systematic and consistent approach for the generic training of TOLO responsibilities.

+It is recommended that recertification of TOLOs is undertaken at least every three years.
 This may be undertaken as part of the candidate's periodic operating rules assessment where required.